Bob Scott (racing driver)

-Bob Scott (October 4, 1928 in Watsonville, California – July 5, 1954 in Darlington, South Carolina) was an American racecar driver.
+Robert Franklin Scott (October 4, 1928 in Watsonville, California – July 5, 1954 in Darlington, South Carolina) was an American racecar driver.
 Scott died in a crash during a Champ Car race at Darlington Raceway.

 Indy 500 results

 World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
 Bob Scott participated in 3 World Championship races but scored no World Championship points.